Royal Victoria Hospital, Belfast: Grosvenor Road

+Pioneering developments

+On 1 March 1960, the first open heart cardiac surgery in Northern Ireland was performed at the hospital by Tom Smiley, John Bingham and Morris Stevenson using a Melrose heart machine funded at a cost of £1,600 by the Working Mens Committee.

+Recent history

 Part of the original ventilation system.

 A slight addition to the main front of the West Belfast site was new railings (on Falls Road, going west from the junction of Grosvenor and Springfield Roads) completed in 2000.
 The wavy pattern of the railings erected was reminiscent of the structure of DNA.
 There were little yellow Xs and Ys detailed for X- and Y-chromosomes, and portraits (laser-cut in sheet steel) chart the progress of a human life from birth to the age of 100.

 In February 2003 the hospital was designated as one of the nine acute hospitals in the acute hospital network of Northern Ireland on which healthcare would be focused under the government health policy 'Developing Better Services'.

-The Prince of Wales opened a new 400 bed, seven storey building, which incorporated new intensive care and fracture units built at a cost of £42 million, in September 2003.
+The Prince of Wales (later King Charles III) opened a new 400 bed, seven storey building which incorporated new intensive care and fracture units built at a cost of £42 million, in September 2003.
 New imaging and central decontamination centres were added in 2007.

 Construction started on a new critical care facility, being built at a cost of £150 million, in 2008.
 However, due to construction difficulties, the project was understood to be running at least eight years late, and it was announced in October 2020 that the opening would be delayed indefinitely.

+In April 2026, a man in his 30s died after a fire broke out in the toilets of the hospital's emergency department.